puppetlabs/puppet-docs/source/puppetdb/1/spec_commands.markdown

 ---

-Commands are the mechanism by which changes are made to PuppetDB's model of a population.
+Commands are used to change PuppetDB's model of a population.
 Commands are represented by `command objects`, which have the following JSON wire format: